10 Best Wide Moat Stocks for December 2025

 Risk Factors

-- Regulatory scrutiny over privacy and content
+- Regulatory scrutiny on data privacy and antitrust concerns

-- Competition from emerging platforms
+- Competition from TikTok and emerging social platforms

-Taiwan Semiconductor Manufacturing Company Limited (TSM)
+Stock #7: Taiwan Semiconductor Manufacturing Company Limited (TSM)

 | Metric | Value |